EMBRYOPSIDA Pirani & Prado

 1. Leeoideae Burmeister

-Herbs to trees; raphides barbed; leaves spiral, to twice compound, teeth with small glandular apex, one lateral vein continues its course above the tooth, stipules borne along petiole margin, sheathing; C basally connate; stamens basally adnate to corolla, anthers becoming connivent; nectary with very large lobes alternating with A and becoming recurved; G [3 (4)], (semi-inferior), odd member abaxial, secondary septae +; micropyle bistomal, outer integument 4-5 cells across, inner integument ca 2 cells across, parietal tissue ca 6 cells across, nucellar cap ca 2 cells across; seed-coat ingrowth at antiraphe, also paired, lateral, rarely raphides in the seed coat, palisade ca 1-4-layered, mesotegmic cells divide once, expand, then collapse; n = (10-)12.
+Herbs to trees; raphides barbed; leaves spiral, to twice compound, teeth with small glandular apex, one lateral vein continues its course above the tooth, stipules borne along petiole margin, sheathing; inflorescence a thyrse; flowers 4-5-merous; C basally connate; stamens basally adnate to corolla, anthers becoming connivent; nectary with very large lobes alternating with A and becoming recurved; G [2-3(-4)], (semi-inferior), odd member abaxial, secondary septae +; micropyle bistomal, outer integument 4-5 cells across, inner integument ca 2 cells across, parietal tissue ca 6 cells across, nucellar cap ca 2 cells across; seed-coat with inverted T-shaped ingrowth at chalaza, also two, linear, lateral, rarely raphides in the seed coat, palisade ca 1-4-layered, mesotegmic cells divide once, expand, then collapse; n = (10-)12; nuclear genome size 1Cx = ca 1.13 pg.

 1/34.
 Most Indo-Malesian, few Africa and Madagascar (map: from Ridsdale 1976; Trop.
 Afr.
 Fl.
 Pl.
 Ecol.
 Distr.
 5. 2010; Australia's Herbarium i.2013; fossils [green] from Manchester et al. 2012b).
 [Photo - Flower.]